navinpeiris/ex_unit_notifier/README.md

 Notifications will be sent from the first available notifier that is deemed available in the order specified below:

-- terminal-notifier
+- terminal-notifier (ExUnitNotifier.Notifiers.TerminalNotifier)
-- notify-send
+- notify-send (ExUnitNotifier.Notifiers.NotifySend)
+- tmux (ExUnitNotifier.Notifiers.TmuxNotifier)
-- Terminal Title if non of the above match
+- Terminal Title if non of the above match (ExUnitNotifier.Notifiers.TerminalTitle)

 To force a specific type of notifier to be used, specify the notifier using the following configuration: